JeffersonLab/iguana/doc/mkdocs/docs/dependency_resolution.md

 ## Resolving Runtime Dependencies

-Depending on how the software was built, dependencies may also need to be findable at runtime.
-In `iguana`, we try to avoid this by setting [rpath variables](https://en.wikipedia.org/wiki/Rpath); this is preferred to avoid the usage of environment variables such as `LD_LIBRARY_PATH` or `DYLD_LIBRARY_PATH`, since they are globally mutable.

-However, depending on your local setup and the current state of your environment variables, you may need to set some variables such that `iguana` is prioritized.
+Depending on your local setup and the current state of your environment variables, you may need to set some variables such that `iguana` is prioritized.
 See [the Environment Variables section in the setup guide for more details](setup.md#env).